DimoDimov/Library/README.md

 All the necessary data structures are applied.
 Dynamically generated forms and states help us build highly extensive components.

-The existing implementation is functional and fulfills the requirements and expectations as per the documentation above.
+The existing implementation is functional and fulfills the requirements and expectations as per documentation.

 # Getting Started with Create React App